EastArctica/Payday-2-DLC-Unlocker/README.md

 # THIS REPO IS ARCHIVED
-:warning: This repo is archived, It no longer works.
-[Use this instead](https://p3dhack.ru/index.php?/files/file/4-p3dunlocker/)
+:warning: This repo is archived, It no longer works. ~~Use this instead~~ Removed due to malware
 # Payday 2 DLC Unlocker
 A twist on the normal Payday 2 DLC Unlocker.